 - 1/2 teaspoon vanilla extract

 To make the turnovers:

-- Preheat oven to 400°F. Line two large baking sheets with parchment paper and set aside.
+- Preheat the oven to 400°F. Line two large baking sheets with parchment paper and set aside.

 - Unroll both pieces of the thawed puff pastry and cut each one into four squares (you will have 8 square pieces total).
 Set aside.